-The Board unanimously recommends that stockholders vote 'FOR" each nominee for director, "FOR" the amendment of the Company's Amended and Restated Certificate of Incorporation to provide exculpation from liability for certain officers of the Company in accordance with recent amendments to Delaware law, and "FOR" the ratification of the selection of BDO as our independent registered public accounting firm.
+The Board unanimously recommends that stockholders vote 'FOR" each nominee for director, and "FOR" the ratification of the selection of BDO as our independent registered public accounting firm.

 How many votes must be present to hold the Annual Meeting?

 In order for us to conduct the Annual Meeting, a quorum, consisting of a majority of the voting power of the stock outstanding and entitled to vote at the Annual Meeting, must be present or represented by proxy.